Skip to main content

 • ways in which students can show individual effort and create individual assessment artefacts

-• authentication processes, to ensure that the student who did the work gains the credit, and
+• authentication processes, to ensure that the student who did the work gains the credit

 • opportunities for students to practise academic writing and referencing, to receive feedback and to improve their practice (Carroll, 2002, p.26).

-When you design assessment tasks, do the following, to reduce the temptation to make improper use of sources:
+You can incorporate a number of strategies into your design of assessment tasks to reduce the temptation to make improper use of sources or artificial intelligence:

 • Make sure that the students understand the instructions for each assignment.